npsot_bluebonnet_full_color

 Maintenance

-Use a lattice for support and longer vining or let it sprawl on the ground.
+Use a lattice for support and longer vining or let it sprawl on the ground or climb over fences.
 Requires moist to wet conditions.
-Propagation: Root cuttings, seed, softwood cuttings.
+Propagation: root cutting, softwood cutting, seed.

 Comments

 Blooms March-September.
-Mildly fragrant flowers grow on naked stem and hang upside down.
+The stems have compound leaves with 3-5 linear to oval leaflets.
 Twines on fences, screens, & other plants.
-Has no petals–the petal-like sepals are joined, then split into 4 lobes at the rim and curl back.
-Pollination: Butterflies.
+Mildly fragrant flowers hang upside down on the stem.
+The flowers have no petals–the petal-like sepals are joined, then split into 4 lobes at the rim and curl back.
+The fruit is an achene: a small, dry, and hard fruit that contains one seed that doesn’t split to release the seed.
 Larval host: Common Wood Nymph.
-Birds eat seeds.

 Previous Scientific Name(s): Synonym(s): Clematis crispa var. walteri, Coriflora crispa, Viorna crispa, Viorna crispa var. walteri, Viorna obliqua